 Tamura Festival, officially Yakuyoke Daisai (厄除大祭), is the ritual of chasing away evil spirits.

 The origin of the ritual started in 812 when people suffered from a year of bad harvest while the epidemic was prevalent.
 Under the order of Emperor Saga, rituals and prayers were continued for three days.
-It is said that those who suffered from the epidemic recovered quickly afterward.
+It is said that those who suffered from the epidemic recovered quickly afterwards.

 Since then, similar rituals have been held from the 17th to the 19th of February.
 Placing fortune beans down the flowing river is one of them!